jdholtz/i3-restore/CONFIGURATION.md

 ## Setting A Custom Save Path
 By default, the layout and program files are saved under `$HOME/.config/i3`.
 To change this, set the `i3_PATH` environment variable to the desired location.

+## Restoring Vim And Neovim Sessions
+It is recommended to use [vim-prosession](https://github.com/dhruvasagar/vim-prosession) to manage your vim/neovim sessions, allowing for more reliable restores.